 \subsubsection{Stage 3: Dual-Process Collaboration}

-After the previous two stages which have separately enhanced the model's reasoning and retrieval cabilities, in the final training stage, the model’s end-to-end (E2E) performance on medical problem-solving is directly optimized based on the accuracy of the final answers.
+After the previous two stages which have separately enhanced the model's reasoning and retrieval capabilities, in the final training stage, the model's end-to-end (E2E) performance on medical problem-solving is directly optimized based on the accuracy of the final answers.
 As a result, the reward function in this stage consists solely of \textit{format} and \textit{answer correctness}.